MicrosoftDocs/Viva/Viva/skills/Process-Steps/skills-overview.md

 To help ensure a productive private preview that enables Skills in Viva to meet and exceed your company's goals, the following are the requirements for private preview participation:

-1. Private preview must be deployed on a production tenant where users are spending at least 80% of their time on e-mails, documents, and other Microsoft 365 and Viva applications.
+1. Private preview must be deployed on a production tenant where users are spending at least 80% of their time on emails, documents, and other Microsoft 365 and Viva applications.

 2. More than 100 end users who are licensed for either Viva Suite or Viva Learning.

-3. End users included in the Skills Private Preview program have Viva Learning deployed and available for use.
+3. End users included in the Skills private preview program have Viva Learning deployed and available for use.

 > [!NOTE]:
 - > Private preview will be available in English language only.
 Default language for Viva Learning must also be English for this private preview